Christopher D. Pappas

-He serves on a number of boards and was the 2017 chair of SCI America.
+Christopher Daniel Pappas is the Founder and CEO of CDP Consulting LLC and a former chemical industry CEO.
+He is the chair of the board of directors of Klöckner Pentaplast, and a current member of the board of directors of Hexion, IPS Corporation, and Innovative Chemical Products Group.
+Pappas also currently serves as an advisor to various private equity firms on industrial and chemical industry transactions.

 Education

 Pappas earned a Bachelor of Science degree in civil engineering at Georgia Institute of Technology and a Master of Business Administration from the Wharton School of the University of Pennsylvania.

 Career

-Pappas entered the chemicals and plastics industry when he joined The Dow Chemical Company in 1978.
+Pappas entered the chemicals and plastics industry when he joined the Dow Chemical Company in 1978.

-He became vice president of Ethylene Elastomers for DuPont Dow Elastomers LLC. in 1996 and commercial vice president in 1999.
+He became vice president of Ethylene Elastomers for DuPont Dow Elastomers LLC in 1996 and commercial vice president in 1999.